rtp314/auth-server/readme.md

 If I come back to work more on this, I would implement:

 -   A navbar with login status and a logout button
--   Tests either for rendering using cheerio or for backend using jest and mocking mongodb
+-   Tests, either for frontend rendering using cheerio or for backend using jest and mocking mongodb